Monacrylic/Interactive-Lab-Hub/Lab 1/README.md

 You will be assigned three partners from another group.
 Go to their github pages, view their videos, and provide them with reactions, suggestions & feedback: explain to them what you saw happening in their video.
 Guess the scene and the goals of the character.
 Ask them about anything that wasn’t clear.

 \*\***Summarize feedback from your partners here.**\*\*
+1. Thomas: Clear interaction, better colour to alert the person for over watering.
+If there are lots of plants around, we need a better way to analyzd multiple plants, like through an app.

+2. Julia lin: I like the idea of a fridge food indicator.
+It is useful to know whether the food is expired or not.
+Also, the plant status indicator is cool, and the video is awesome.
+A little advice is maybe this device can try to add more than 3 statuses.

+3. Neelraj: Really unique idea with a cool usage of the phone as the "sensor" I think that the costuming could have been a bit better.
+I think that the usage of light is very clear, but could be a little more creative.

 ## Make it your own